 Leveraging social media and understanding how these platforms have changed interactions between customers and businesses is now an important part of standing out.
 Today, customers will Tweet about their experience with an airline, or post on Instagram about a hotel.
 Keep reading to learn how to harness social media’s momentum and connect it to your career in tourism and hospitality.

 One of the key advantages of enrolling in a hospitality program is experiencing a hands-on approach to customer-oriented marketing.
 This is especially important with respect to social media because it has become the main source of information for customers planning their travels.
 The days of the guidebooks and travel agents are not gone, but travellers now have many more options to consider.

 Location tags and hashtags make it possible for consumers to see a place from the perspective of another likeminded traveller or a local easily.
 Also, the majority of millennials will use peer reviews to help them plan travel activities.
 This gives professionals the opportunity to learn a lot about what potential clients are looking for and devise unique campaigns to cater to target interests.
-For example, you can see what kinds of post generate the most engagement and then develop relevant and responsive strategies.
+For example, you can see what kinds of posts generate the most engagement and then develop relevant and responsive strategies.